 "The Filipina’s Breast: Savagery, Docility and the Erotics of the American Empire.”
 Social Text, Duke U Press, June 2006.
 89-110.

 "American Insecurity and Radical Filipino Community Politics.”
 Co-authored with Robyn Rodriguez (Sociology Department, Rutgers University).
 Peace Review, Taylor & Francis, 16:2 June 2004.
 131-140.

 "Dogeaters by Jessica Hagedorn."
 In Resource Guide to Asian American Literature.
-Ed.
-Sau-ling Cynthia Wong and Stephen H. Sumida.
+Edited by Sau-ling Cynthia Wong and Stephen H. Sumida.
 New York: Modern Language Association, 2001.
 54-65.

 "Filipino American Literature."
 Co-authored with Jean Vengua Gier.
 In New Immigrant Literatures in the United States, A Sourcebook to Our Multicultural Literary Heritage.
-Ed.
-Alpana Sharma Knippling.
+Edited by Alpana Sharma Knippling.
 Connecticut: Greenwood Press, 1996.
 67-89.